wealdtech/ethdo/docs/usage.md

 ### `block` commands

-Block commands focus on providing information about Ethereum 2 blocks.
+Block commands focus on providing information about Ethereum consensus blocks.
 #### `analyze`
-`ethdo block info` obtains information about a block in Ethereum 2.
+`ethdo block info` obtains information about a block in the Ethereum consensus chain.
 Options include:
   - `blockid`: the ID (slot, root, 'head') of the block to obtain

 ```sh